firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/brake-maintenance-and-upgrades.md

 - Burnout-focused builders sometimes leave the MT5e e-brake sensors unplugged or repurpose a single caliper while waiting on replacements; strip non-essential electrical loads when testing to confirm the new hydraulics clear the fork and wiring bundles.[^mt5e-sensors]
 - Inspect bundled levers before trusting them.
   - Jan flagged one aftermarket lever as “the worst” thanks to plastic threads and screws despite pairing with Magura calipers, so budget for higher-quality levers if the kit feels flimsy.[^bad-lever]
+- Treat the supplied 0.5 Nm bleed wrench as mandatory; over-tightening the lever screw by feel strips threads and dumps pressure mid-ride.[^ip001-bleedtorque]
 - Rotor slot orientation matters.
   - aim the cooling slots forward on the front wheel, but flip a rear rotor if the slots face the wrong direction after a wheel swap so debris clears properly.[^35]
 - Rim brakes gouged paint and underperformed on Haku’s 20 mph minibike conversion.